tobiasvogel/cnlabSpeedTestLinux/README.md

 In order to install the SpeedTest program the easiest way is to download the `cnlabSpeedTestLinux-Setup.sh` Script ***only*** (the second Script, the launcher (`cnlabSpeedTest-Linux.sh`) is automatically downloaded by the Setup-Script during installation.

 Run the Setup-Script by opening a Terminal Application (on most Linux Distributions this can easily be achieved by pressing `Ctrl` + `Alt` + `T` ).
-Next cd into the Directory, where the Script has been downloaded to, e.g. `~/Downloads` and make the script executable by typing
+Next change into the working Directory (`cd`) where the Script has been downloaded to, e.g. `~/Downloads` and make the script executable by typing

 `chmod u+x cnlabSpeedTestLinux-Setup.sh`